Effects of self-avoidance on the packing of stiff rods on ellipsoids: Derivation

-In order to proceed, we now change to Fourier space ($\mathbf{R}(s) = \int \dt q \hat{\mathbf{R}}(q) e^{i q s} $) and calculate the field dependent free energy.
-Working in the mean field approximation where we assume the conjugate fields are constant, we find
+In order to proceed, we now change to Fourier space ($\mathbf{R}(s) = \int \dt q \hat{\mathbf{R}}(q) e^{i q s} $) and calculate the field-dependent free energy, and work in the mean - field approach. \blu{In this approach, we assume the conjugate fields, $\lambda, \chi, \psi_{ij}$ are all constant.
+This translates to constraints being satisfied only on average rather than exactly.
+In the limit of a sphere ,however, when $\Sigma_1=\Sigma_2=\Sigma_3$ this can be shown to be exact for large $\tilde{\epsilon}$, by virtue of homogeneity, and isotropy of the sphere.
+Therefore deviation from the mean field scale with $\delta$ to leading order.} Working in the mean field approximation where we assume the conjugate fields are constant in space and time ({ and hence also $q$-independent}) we find